-AirCorps recommends these additional inspections / actions. - Rod assemblies should be visually checked during pre-flight to verify there are no visible cracks, tube and rod ends are not bent, and Down Indicator Switch Special Bolt is not bent or rotated from alignment with the switch.
-Know your aircraft so any change will draw your attention. - Replace any lightweight ATE-6N rod ends with the heavier later variants. - Magnaflux testing rod ends if performing any landing gear maintenance work. - Install a take-up spring as a preventative measure to ensure that, upon a failure, the broken rod does not wedge and prevent extension or retraction (Instructions for installation below) - Thoroughly inspect during each annual inspection As a reference, the Aircraft Inspection & Maintenance Guide - P-51, 00-20A-2-P-51, 7-Nov-1947 outlines a detailed inspection of the landing gear system that should happen during pre-flight, after flight, daily, and at 25, 50, 100 hour inspections.
-LIGHT AND HEAVY ATE-6N ROD ENDS The difference between the often referred to light or heavy rod end can be seen in the transition from the threaded end to the rod end assembly.
-The early or "light" version of the ATE-6N had a narrower neck in which the diameter reduced in size.
-A number of operators have experienced broken rod ends as the result of using lightweight variants.
-If the rod end on the cylinder end of the rod breaks, the rod will fall and jam on the Sta.
-61.5 wing rib.
-When an extension occurs after the rod breaks the landing gear will extend halfway and stop.
-With a rod jammed on the rib and a broken rod, the only option will be a gear up landing.
-On the right we provide photos to show a lightweight version and a heavy version of the ATE-6N.
-Lightweight ATE-6N Rod End Example Note: Narrowing neck on early style lightweight ends
+AirCorps recommends these additional inspections / actions.

+- Rod assemblies should be visually checked during pre-flight to verify there are no visible cracks, tube and rod ends are not bent, and Down Indicator Switch Special Bolt is not bent or rotated from alignment with the switch.
+Know your aircraft so any change will draw your attention. - Replace any lightweight ATE-6N rod ends with the heavier later variants. - Magnaflux testing rod ends if performing any landing gear maintenance work. - Install a take-up spring as a preventative measure to ensure that, upon a failure, the broken rod does not wedge and prevent extension or retraction (Instructions for installation below) - Thoroughly inspect during each annual inspection

+As a reference, the Aircraft Inspection & Maintenance Guide - P-51, 00-20A-2-P-51, 7-Nov-1947 outlines a detailed inspection of the landing gear system that should happen during pre-flight, after flight, daily, and at 25, 50, 100 hour inspections.

+LIGHT AND HEAVY ATE-6N ROD ENDS

+The difference between the often referred to light or heavy landing gear retract rod ends can be seen in the neck / transition from the threaded end to the rod end assembly and in the slot that was cut for the AN392-21 pin to hold the rod end in place.